kalvir781/kalv/work/index.md

 - Leadership since 11 / CEO / CTO / Director of Engineering
 - Looking for what's next in 2024.

-I've had the pleasure to work at some great companies and with wonderful people.
-Highlights that I'm proud and thankful for.
+I've had the pleasure to work at great companies and with wonderful people.

 - Shopify as a Director of Engineering.
 - Founded [Holopod](https://holopod.com).